 New Year’s Restitution – You’re Gonna Pay It

 Let’s say you made the resolution to workout and lose weight this year.
-Most likely you made some bland resolution in your head that you didn’t even write down.
-You probably said “I’ll exercise more this year.” or some general statement similar to it.
+Most likely, you made some bland resolution in your head that you didn’t even write down.
+You probably said, “I’ll exercise more this year,” or some general, similar statement.

 Like any other new partnership, the brain and the subconscious work together to take action.
-The first few days or even weeks you exercise 4 times a week.
-The brain and subconscious feel good about their new found relationship.
+The first few days or even weeks, you exercise four times a week.
+The brain and subconscious feel good about their newfound relationship.

-Then one day you are tired.
-You may have worked late, had too long of a happy hour or whatever, the bottom line is you’re too tired that week to hit the gym 4 days so you hit it only twice.
+Then, one day you are tired.
+You may have worked late, had too long of a happy hour or whatever.
+The bottom line is you’re too tired that week to hit the gym four days, so you hit it only twice.